mack0101/it-logger/README.md

 ### `npm run dev`

-Runs `json-server` as fake backend on port 5000 and development mode on port 3000 concurrently.
+Runs `json-server` as fake backend on port 5000 and development mode on port 3000 concurrently.<br>

 ### `npm start`